Zunautica/teadaze/README.md

 This is certianly in the functional stages of an H/MVC hybrid PHP framework mainly built for inhouse use.

-If anyone is interested in some of the implementationd details, the source includes fairly comprehensive comments.
-You can see the generated documentation at http://teadaze.zunautica.org/index.htm.
+If anyone is interested in some of the implementation details, the source includes fairly comprehensive comments.
+You can see the generated documentation at http://teadaze.zunautica.org.

 However! as a quick overview these are some of the concepts you'll find within: